tap349/tap349.github.io/_posts/2017-12-26-iceperk-releases.md

 ### [iOS] uploaded build doesn't appear on `TestFlight` tab

 it's okay for build to disappear temporarily from the list of builds but sometimes it might not appear in the list again - no matter how long you wait.

 **solution**

 bump build number and upload new build.

+### [iOS] test build doesn't appear in TestFlight application

+build has `Testing` status for `App Store Connect Users` but TestFlight application still shows `No Apps Available to Test` message.

+**solution**

+bump build number and upload new build.

+if it doesn't help:

+- remove user (say, yourself) from testers and then add him back

+  | IC: `My Apps` → `<MY_APP>` → `TestFlight` (tab)
+  | `App Store Connect Users` (left menu) → `Testers` (tab)

+  invitation to test new build will be sent to this user by email.

+- follow invitation link from email (`View in TestFlight` button)
+- accept invitation

+  > To accept this invitation:
+  >
+  > 1. Get TestFlight from the App Store.
+  > 2. Open TestFlight and choose Redeem.
+  > 3. Enter <INVITATION_CODE> and start testing.

 ### [iOS] iTunes Store Operation Failed

-the error occurs when trying to upload archive to App Store:
+the error occurs when trying to upload archive to App Store in Xcode:

 ```
 iTunes Store Operation Failed